Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders

 \IEEEPARstart{A}{nomaly} detection is a crucial task in the deployment of machine learning models, where knowing the ``normal'' data samples should help spot the ``abnormal'' ones~\cite{chandola2009anomaly,chalapathy2019deep}.
-If an input deviates from the training data substantially, it is usually impossible to predict how the model will behave~\cite{nguyen2015deep,amodei2016concrete}.
-This makes it essential for high-consequence applications, such as medical decision support systems, to know how to recognize the anomalous data.
+If an input deviates from the training data substantially \yellow{(\textit{e.g.}, the input belongs to a class not represented in the training data)}, it is usually impossible to predict how the model will behave~\cite{nguyen2015deep,amodei2016concrete}.
+This trait is especially important in high-consequence applications, such as medical decision support systems, where it is especially vital to know how to recognize the anomalous data.
 Identification of rare occurrences is another important application where anomaly detection is useful.
 For example, in pathology, where labeling diverse microscopy datasets is both time-consuming and expensive, the rare types of cells and tissues require specialized expertise from the annotator~\cite{Kothari13,Chowdhury17}.
-Because the normal cases greatly prevail over the abnormal one, anomaly detection algorithms can largely alleviate the annotation burden and automatically point to the rare samples.
+Forthright anomaly classification and segmentation algorithms are typically prone to mistakes either because of the lack of sufficient annotation (thousands of labeled examples needed for supervised models) or because of the lack of representative data altogether (\textit{e.g.}, the case of some rare pathologies).
+Moreover, these algorithms are affected by the need to deal with very unbalanced and \textit{apriori} noisy data, frequently leading to inaccurate results (\textit{e.g.}, the findings on chest x-rays can be so subtle that they can lead to disagreement in the interpretation~\cite{olatunji2019caveats,ccalli2021deep}).
+Because the normal cases greatly prevail over the abnormal ones, the anomaly detection could alleviate the annotation burden by automatically pointing to the rare samples.